oliboub/PI_Planning/README.md

 Putting it in github, is also to improve my learning curve after the training on github.

 Most of my trainings comes from skilleos and udemy..

+Note: You need to put on PYTHONPATH the directory py_tools and python_files. or merge all together